ahsan-a/PhoneLink-legacy/README.md

 When you share a file or image, an option in your share sheet should show called "Save File on Computer".
 Once clicked, the file should save wherever you specified.

-You can also useThe Phonelink extension to control power state and send notifcations.
+You can also use the Phonelink extension to control power state and send notifcations.

 Requests look like this: `http://IP:PORT/TYPE`